MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/customer-managed-keys.md

 |Electronic Invoicing|Electronic Invoicing uses [Regulatory Configuration Service (RCS)](../../../finance/localizations/rcs-overview.md) which doesn’t support CMK policy enforcement as of now, support for this will be enabled in late 2023.|
 |||

-### CMK support across Finance and Operations Offers / Applications
+### Customer Managed Keys support across finance and operations apps

 Not all applications among Finance and Operations support CMK policies in the preview to the full extent yet.
 Find more details for individual applications below: